Can You Sue for Bullying at Work and Claim Compensation?

 Steps to Successfully Sue for Bullying

-- Consult with a lawyer: Seek legal advice from a solicitor who specialises in compensation for bullying.
-They will explain the claims process and barriers to a successful bullying payout.
+Consult with a lawyer | Seek legal advice from a solicitor who specialises in compensation for bullying.
+They will explain the psychological injury claim process and barriers to a successful payout. |

-- Document Your Evidence: It’s vital to have strong medical evidence, so keep medical records, photographs, emails, text messages, and witness statements.
+Document Your Evidence | You will need strong medical evidence to prove your case, so keep medical records, photographs, emails, text messages, and witness statements.

-- File an Injury Claim: File an accurate damages claim stating the allegations against the bully or liable party.
-This document will start legal proceedings.
+File a Bullying Claim | File an accurate damages claim stating the allegations against the bully or liable party.
+This document will start legal proceedings. |

-- Negotiation or Mediation: Negotiations for a mediated resolution begin once liability is accepted.
+Negotiation or Mediation | Negotiations for a mediated resolution begin once liability is accepted. |

-- Court Litigation: If negotiations fail, the case may proceed to court litigation.
+Court Litigation | If negotiations fail, the case may proceed to court litigation. |

-- Settlement Payout: Once approved, you will receive a settlement payout as full and final compensation.
+Settlement Payout | Once approved, you will receive a settlement payout as full and final compensation. |

 What Evidence Do You Need to Sue for Bullying?